MicrosoftDocs/power-automate-docs/articles/process-mining-alm-entities-solutions.md

 ## Download and import your exported solution

-After a export successful export, a green message bar appears below the menu at the top.
+Below the menu at the top, a green message bar appears to indicate your export was successful.
+It also contains a button for you use to download the exported folder.

 1. From the green message bar, select **Download**.
 1. Go to your Test environment.